cdktf/cdktf-provider-snowflake/docs/apiIntegration.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Specifies whether this API integration is enabled or disabled.
+(Default: `true`) Specifies whether this API integration is enabled or disabled.

 If the API integration is disabled, any external function that relies on it will not work.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/api_integration#enabled ApiIntegration#enabled}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/api_integration#enabled ApiIntegration#enabled}

 ---